FreeTubeApp/FreeTube/README.md

 Monero address: 48WyAPdjwc6VokeXACxSZCFeKEXBiYPV6GjfvBsfg4CrUJ95LLCQSfpM9pvNKy5GE5H4hNaw99P8RZyzmaU9kb1pD7kzhCB

-You will enjoy using FreeTube and hopefully donate using one of the methods. \
+We hope you enjoy using FreeTube and if you want to support us, donate using one of the methods. \
-While much appreciated, only donate if you really want to. \
 Donations keep the website up and running and eventual code signing costs.

 ## License